 I have been honored to receive multiple nominations for the Lilly Reintegration Award and SAMHSA Voice Award.
 I was selected as one of eight advocates to serve a one-year paid federal Voice Awards Fellowship with the Substance Abuse and Mental Health Services Administration in 2012-2013.
 I received training and mentoring in strategic communication skills to share positive behavioral health messages.
 I designed and implemented a campaign providing 188 hours of service.
 Using my personal story of finding post-trauma wellness, I shared the benefits of exercise (as a mood and metabolism moderator) in recovery with 608 individuals at 16 events.
 I advocated for recovery in over a dozen media and social media placements.
 From May (National Mental Health Month) to September (National Recovery Month) I walked alongside and coached weekly fitness walking workouts with mental health consumers and staff at a local nonprofit recovery organization culminating in our team’s first-time participation in the Pittsburgh Great Race 5K Fitness Walk.
 Heart Resources LLC sponsored t-shirts, race registrations, and certificates of completion.
 I served as a volunteer first-round judge for the SAMHSA Voice Awards Program and National Recovery Month Awards until 2018 and as a federal grant reviewer for SAMHSA’s National Child Traumatic Stress Initiative.

-In 2019, the Voice Awards Program was discontinued under the Trump Administration.
+In 2019, the Voice Awards Program was discontinued under the first Trump Administration.
 Records at http://www.samhsa.gov/voiceawards/fellows.asp were taken from public view.
 Proof of the program’s benefits and impact remains including the photo below, presentations, reports, and records which I hold dear and will share upon request.

 Turtle Team